tenkeyless/keras_site/content/korean/docs/examples/structured_data/feature_space_advanced/_index.md

 feature_space.save("myfeaturespace.keras")
 ```

-## Preprocessing with `FeatureSpace` as part of the tf.data pipeline
+## Preprocessing with `FeatureSpace` as part of the tf.data pipeline {#preprocessing-with-featurespace-as-part-of-the-tfdata-pipeline}

 We will opt to use our component asynchronously by making it part of the tf.data pipeline, as noted at the [previous guide]({{< relref "/docs/examples/structured_data/structured_data_classification_with_feature_space" >}}) This enables asynchronous parallel preprocessing of the data on CPU before it hits the model.
 Usually, this is always the right thing to do during training.